WitcherEvan/Methylome-Project/README.md

 read.py has command-line language to make specific queries about sequences.
 Computes fraction of methylation overall and for each cytosine context.
 It also outputs to command-line the time taken on completing each methylome.
 --- Command line arguments ---
-None are required, and no ordering enforced.
+None are required, in that it won't break, but you probably want to specify a chromosome.
+No ordering enforced.
 Keep 'chr' and 'range' paired with their value as indicated.
 -- chr [1-5]    tag is chr, followed by an integer 1-5 for chromosome number -- range #-#    range over which we will analyze.
 Numbers must be positive integers seperated by '-'.